Los Angeles Angels: Popularity

-Logos and colors
+Logos, uniforms and colors

 The Los Angeles Angels have used ten different logos and three different color combinations throughout their history.
 Their first two logos depict a baseball with wings and a halo over a baseball diamond with the letters "L" and "A" over it in different styles.
 The original team colors were the predominantly blue with a red trim.
 This color scheme would be in effect for most of the franchise's history lasting from 1961 to 1996.

-On September 2, 1965, with the team still a tenant of the Dodgers at Chavez Ravine, Autry changed its name from the "Los Angeles Angels" to the "California Angels".
-With the club's 1966 move to Anaheim, the logo changed as well.
-During the 31 years of being known as the "California Angels", the team kept the previous color scheme, however, their logo did change six times during this period.
-The first logo under this name was very similar to the previous "LA" logo, the only difference was instead of an interlocking "LA", there was an interlocking "CA".
-Directly after this from 1971 to 1985, the Angels adopted a logo that had the word "Angels" written on an outline of the State of California.
-Between the years 1971–1972 the "A" was lower-case while from 1973 to 1985 it was upper-case.
+On September 2, 1965, with the team still playing in Los Angeles at Chavez Ravine, Autry changed its name from the "Los Angeles Angels" to the "California Angels" due to the club's impending move to Anaheim in 1966.
+During the 31 years of being known as the "California Angels," the team kept the previous color scheme, however, their logo did change six times during this period.
+The first logo under this name was very similar to the previous "LA" logo, the only difference was instead of an interlocking "LA," there was an interlocking "CA."

+The Angels' original home white uniforms featured the team name and numbers in red trimmed in blue, while the road gray uniforms featured the city name and numbers in blue trimmed in red.
+The numbers featured the same McAuliffe font found on the Boston Red Sox uniforms; both the Angels and Red Sox uniforms at the time were manufactured by McAuliffe Sporting Goods.
+The team's cap is blue with a red bill, featuring an interlocking "LA" in red trimmed in white, with a white halo atop the blue crown.
+After rebranding as the California Angels, the road uniform was changed to feature only the team name, and the cap logo was changed to an interlocking "CA." In 1970, a sleeve patch depicting a gold halo atop the California outline and a gold star depicting Anaheim was added on the left sleeve.

-It was in 1965, while the stadium was being finished, that Bud Furillo (of the Herald Examiner) coined its nickname, "the Big A" after the tall letter A that once stood beyond left-center field and served as the ballpark's primary scoreboard (it was later relocated to a section of the parking lot, south-east of the stadium).
+It was in 1965, while the stadium was being finished, that Bud Furillo (of the Herald Examiner) coined its nickname, "the Big A" after the tall letter A that once stood beyond left-center field and served as the ballpark's primary scoreboard (it was relocated to a section of the parking lot southeast of the stadium in 1980 when the facility was enclosed and expanded for the NFL's Los Angeles Rams.).